littleredshack/InfiniteCanvasWhiteboard/readme.md

 - **Zooming and Panning**: The canvas supports zooming in and out based on mouse wheel interactions, and panning is supported through right-click dragging.
 - **Dragging and Resizing Nodes**: Nodes can be moved within their parent node's boundaries.
 Resizing nodes are allowed by dragging their bottom-right corner.
 - **Visibility Toggle**: Double-clicking on a node toggles the visibility of its descendants.
 - **Edge Drawing**: Supports straight and orthogonal line styles, ensuring connections between nodes are visually clear and exit/enter nodes at 90 degrees to the border.
+Additionally, orthogonal lines avoid intersecting immediate neighbor nodes.

 ## Detailed Implementation